 Stress incontinence may cause you to leak urine when you cough, laugh, sneeze, lift heavy objects, or exercise.
 You may sleep through the night without having to get up to go to the bathroom, but leak when you get up in the morning.
 Going to the bathroom more often is a way to handle stress incontinence.

-Urge incontinence may be called overactive bladder.
-It’s when the bladder muscle contracts too often, usually suddenly and without warning, and you cannot control it.
 In this type of incontinence, even a small amount of urine in the bladder can trigger a strong need to pass urine.
-Because you cannot hold a normal amount of urine, you go to the bathroom a lot and may wet yourself if you don’t get there right away.
+Because you can’t hold a normal amount of urine, you go to the bathroom a lot and may wet yourself if you don’t get there right away.
 You might feel as if you have a weak bladder, or that liquids go right through you.
 You might even wet the bed at night.

 Treatment for incontinence